Formulating your Research Question:

 Conducting Background Research:

-- Take time to formulate your over-arching question.
+- Take time to formulate your over-arching question and hypothesis.

 Reference Books — explore Dewey Decimal #500’s and 600’s.
 Bright orange stickers mark our exceptional reference books.
 Sign out reference books for 24 hours only, please.
 They are in high demand.